Roland-Sankara/alx-system_engineering-devops/0x00-shell_basics/README.md

 - and hidden files (Starting with .)

 ### 6-firstdirectory
-This file/script creates a directory named my_first_directory in /tmp/
+This file/script creates a directory named my_first_directory in /tmp

+### 7-movethatfile
+This file/script moves file betty from tmp to/tmp/my_first_directory